9. Clip coupons

 10. Call your car insurance company

 Inquire about any discounts that may be available.
-Also, raising the deductibles on your auto or homeowners insurance will drop your premiums.
-Just be sure you have money in savings to cover your increased out-of-pocket expense in case you have to file a claim.
+Also, raising the deductible on your auto or homeowners insurance will drop your premiums.
+Just be sure you have money in savings to cover your increased out-of-pocket expenses in case you have to file a claim.